16 Best Foods To Increase Sperm Count And Health

 Because They’re Rich in Vitamin E

 According to the National Institutes of Health, adults should consume 15 milligrams of vitamin E each and every day.
 Just 24 almonds—which make a great on-the-go snack—will get you halfway there.
 Just don’t go beyond the recommended serving size, or you could wind up with dad bod even before your lady gets a bun in the oven.
-The nut is one of these 30 Healthy Foods You Better Eat in Moderation.

 Sure, safflower oil can help protect your swimmers, but that’s not the only reason we’re a fan of this high-smoke-point oil.
 It’s also been linked to lower levels of cholesterol, lower blood sugar, and increased weight loss.
-A tablespoon provides 4.6 milligrams or 31 percent of the day’s vitamin E. Curious how other cooking oils stack up in terms of weight loss benefits?
-Don’t miss our special report, Your Definitive Guide to All the Types of Fat in Food.
+A tablespoon provides 4.6 milligrams or 31 percent of the day’s vitamin E.

 If you typically toss the green leaves that are attached to bulbous shaped beets, you’re missing out on some serious nutrition.
 Sautée some up with some chopped onion, sun-dried tomatoes, minced garlic, salt, and pepper to get a solid hit of the day’s recommended intake of vitamin E. For even more creative ways to cook with the superfood, check out these ways to use beet greens.